 He is editor of the journal Peanut Science since 2011, and an associate editor of Weed Science since 2008.

-Dr. Grey received the Dow AgroSciences Award for Excellence in Teaching (2016) and Dow AgroSciences Award for Excellence in Research (2011) from the American Peanut Research and Education Society, the Outstanding Educator Award from the Southern Weed Science Society (2013), the DW Brooks Research Award from the College of Agriculture and Environmental Sciences, University of Georgia (2014), University of Kentucky College of Agriculture Outstanding Young Alumni Award (1998).
+Dr. Grey received the Coyt T. Wilson Distinguished Service Award (2019), Dow AgroSciences Award for Excellence in Teaching (2016), Dow AgroSciences Award for Excellence in Research (2011) from the American Peanut Research and Education Society where he also serves as a fellow (2020).
+He has also received the Outstanding Educator Award from the Southern Weed Science Society (2013), the DW Brooks Research Award from the College of Agriculture and Environmental Sciences, University of Georgia (2014), and the University of Kentucky College of Agriculture Outstanding Young Alumni Award (1998).